phillip0150/LIRI/README.md

 # LIRI
 In order to meet the Employer Competitive standards and be ready to show your application to employers, the README.md file should meet the following criteria:
-Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning
+-Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning